totherme/pairing-emacs/README.md

     the `git-duet-enabled` variable.
 You can do this with `M-x customize-variable` followed by `git-duet-enabled`.
 Whatever
     change you make will be saved for future sessions.
+- If you keep your github keys in lastpass, you can [load them from within emacs](configs/internetting.org).
 - [Avy mode](https://github.com/abo-abo/avy).
 This is a way of quickly moving the cursor around a file.
   + If you quickly double-tap the `j` key, emacs will ask you for the